-There are multiple different traffic stops that can begin the process for a DUI investigation.
-An experienced attorney will be able to help you navigate through the defenses available for each traffic stop.
+A Traffic Stop is often the first step in a DUI investigation.
+An experienced attorney will be able to help you navigate through the defenses available due to an illegal or unjustified traffic stop.

 Traffic Stop: Reasonable Suspicion